Benefits Of Squalane Oil For Skin, Its Uses, And Side Effects

 5. May Smoothen Out Your Skin

 The hydrating and anti-aging properties of squalane oil may improve your skin texture.
 Squalane oil is an excellent emollient and using it regularly can leave your skin feeling smooth.
-Anecdotal evidence suggests that it can also reduce your skin pore size and any skin spots.
+Anecdotal evidence suggests that it can also reduce your skin pore size, age spots, and pigmentation.

 6. May Help Treat Skin Irritation

 Squalane oil has anti-inflammatory properties and may soothe skin irritation.
 It offers a calming and pleasant feeling.
-It helps hydrate skin, soothes flare-ups, and may help ease symptoms of inflammatory skin conditions like psoriasis, eczema, and dermatitis (2).
+It helps hydrate skin, soothes flare-ups, and may help ease symptoms of inflammatory skin conditions like psoriasis, eczemai XA skin condition that results in dry, irritated, and itchy skin when triggered by harsh soaps, extreme heat or cold, etc. , and dermatitisi XA general term that is used to define types of skin irritation, such as redness, rashes, swelling, and discoloration.
+(2).
 However, more research is warranted in this regard.

 7. May Help Treat Acne-prone Skin